 A new option for gout treatment is Uloric (Febuxostat), which was approved by the FDA in 2009.
-Uloric functions as a selective inhibitor of the xanthine oxidase enzyme.
+Uloric is a prescription medicine that functions as a selective inhibitor of the xanthine oxidase enzyme.
 It selectively blocks the active site on the enzyme, thereby specifically preventing the oxidization of hypoxanthine and xanthine into uric acid.
 While clinical trials have demonstrated the safety of Uloric using doses of up to 240mg, the FDA has only approved it for use at doses of 40mg and 80mg per day.
-Studies have demonstrated that when given 40mg of Uloric daily, the amount of patients reaching target uric acid levels matched those of patients taking allopurinol.
+Studies have demonstrated that when given 40mg of Uloric daily, the number of patients reaching target uric acid levels matched those of patients taking allopurinol.
 However, when taking 80mg/day of Uloric, up to twice as many patients reached target uric acid levels when compared to those taking allopurinol, suggesting that this new medication has the potential to surpass its predecessor in usage and effectiveness.
 Importantly, Uloric can be taken by patients with mild to moderate kidney problems, without adjusting the dose, unlike allopurinol.
 In addition, clinical studies have shown similar pharmacokinetics in the geriatric population, and therefore no dose adjustment is required with age.
-Common side effects found with Uloric treatment include: nausea, diarrhea, arthralgia, headache, elevated liver function tests, and rash.
-The American College of Rheumatology’s Gout Guidelines now recommend the use of either allopurinol or Uloric as first line drugs in the treatment of gout.
+Common side effects found with Uloric treatment include nausea, diarrhea, arthralgia, headache, elevated liver function tests, and rash.
+The American College of Rheumatology’s Gout Guidelines now recommends the use of either allopurinol or Uloric as first-line drugs in the treatment of gout.

 Uloric is currently in clinical trials in over 470 locations across the US, Canada, and Mexico.
-There are two studies which are assessing both the safety and effectiveness of extended release Uloric compared with immediate release Uloric in patients with gout, and in patients with moderate renal impairment.
-These studies will determine if extended release Uloric is an effective treatment for lowering uric acid levels and reducing the frequency of gout flares.
+There are two studies which are assessing both the safety and effectiveness of extended-release Uloric compared with immediate-release Uloric in patients with gout, and in patients with moderate renal impairment.
+These studies will determine if extended-release Uloric is an effective treatment for lowering uric acid levels in adults with gout and reducing the frequency of gout flares.
 These two studies are enrolling participants who:

 – Are 18 years of age or older, who have been diagnosed with gout